powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 // List the files in the datasource
 Set<String> files = datasource.listNames(".*");
 // returns a set containing: "network", "network.south", "network.xiidm", "network.v3.xiidm", "network_test.txt", "network_mapping.csv.gz"
-// The file "toto.xiidm.gz" is not listed due to the basename filtering
+// The file "toto.xiidm.gz" is not listed due to the base name filtering

 // Using a datasource with different parameters allows to use other files, even on the same directory GzDirectoryDataSource totoDatasource = new GzDirectoryDataSource(testDir, "toto", "xiidm", observer);
-oolean totoDatasource.exists(null, "xiidm"); // Returns true: the file "toto.xiidm.gz" exists in the directory Set<String> files = totoDatasource.listNames(".*");
+totoDatasource.exists(null, "xiidm"); // Returns true: the file "toto.xiidm.gz" exists in the directory Set<String> files = totoDatasource.listNames(".*");
 // returns a set containing: "toto.xiidm.gz"
 ```